dougtoppin/docker-infinispan-example/README.md

 Note that the Dockerfile will disable authentication in the Infinispan default cache.
 Change the container ids to your values where necessary.
 If you use the pre-built images on dockerhub it will be more convenient.

-For this example I am using macOS and the following Docker version.
+For this example I am using macOS and the following Docker versions.
 An earlier version may work just as well.

     $ docker version
     Client: